Jordinaa/cs431/README.md

-# cs431
+# Author: Jordan Taranto
-Introduction to Operating Systems
+#### Introduction to Operating Systems
+In each folder is an assignment or particpation activity.